adambloebaum/personal-site/src/content/blogs/energy-flow-dynamics-in-pitching.md

   <img src="/images/energy-flow/13.png" alt="img1" style="width: 100%;" />
 </div>

-**Conclusion**: the shoulder sets the energy ceiling; the elbow largely transfers what the shoulder sends.
+**Conclusion**: the shoulder and elbow are effectively mechanically-coupled, and what the shoulder transfers will be transferred by the elbow.

 **#3: Valgus torque scales with transfer magnitude, especially elbow peak transfer**